SimplBrains/CBA_Weather_Demo/README.md

 ## License

 This code belongs to Kumar Abhishek, NSR Registration : 741068199096.
-Any use, modification without his permission is strictly prohobited.
+Any use, modification without his permission is strictly prohibited.